 Let’s go through these aspects in more detail to discuss their respective importance to the overall health and optimization of your GMB.

 The GMB will prominently display your company’s name.
 It is critical that you do not try to “keyword stuff” your company name on your GMB.
-That is a direct violation of Google’s guidelines, and you will be penalised, if not suspended.
+That is a direct violation of Google’s guidelines, and you will be penalized, if not suspended.

 Keyword stuffing is the act of stuffing your business name with needless words that are not legally part of your business name.
 “A Cut Above Tree Service – Landscapers, Tree Trimming, Stump Grinding, and More in Phoenix, AZ,” for example.
 Isn’t it amusing?
 People, in fact, do this.
 Don’t allow it happen to you.